miguelmota/solidity-idiosyncrasies/README.md

 - **Calls are limited to a depth of 1024**; which means that for more complex operations, loops should be preferred over recursive calls.

-- **Have to declare the source file compiler version at the top of the contract file**.
+- **Have to declare the source file compiler version at the top of the contract file**; the `^` means to use the latest patch release (0.4.x), so it uses the most update to date version without any breaking changes.

   ```solidity
   pragma solidity ^0.4.4;